LukasKnuth/SonosController/README.md

 The second Part is the Android application, which runs a service on the device that listens to a bunch of events (e.g. phone calls) and notifies the Server on the configured URL about what's happening.

+## Install

+Before you run the server, make sure you have all required packages installed.
+If `pip` is installed, it's as easy as:

+	pip install -r requirements.txt

+Afterwards, the server will listen on `0.0.0.0:5000`.

 ## License

     Copyright 2016 Lukas Knuth